 However, the landlord might serve the tenant with a notice to move out (or a notice to quit).
 If the tenant still does not leave, they may be subject to a lawful for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have already been asked to leave.
 At this point, they become a criminal trespasser.

 If the landlord continues to accept rent, the tenant then becomes a tenant at will.
 This means that the tenant is on the property at the will of the landlord and can be evicted at any point without notice.

 Understanding Adverse Possession in Arizona

 After a tenant has lived on the property for a certain amount of time, they may be able to claim the rights to the property.
-In Arizona, it can take up to between 5 and 13 years to gain an adverse possession claim.
-(ARS § 12-522 et seq.).
+In Arizona, it can take between 2 and 10 years to gain an adverse possession claim (ARS § 12-522 et seq.).
 In this state, the time frame varies a great deal based on the circumstances, and as such, adverse possession is a lot more complicated in Arizona.

 When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter has lawful permission to remain on the property and is no longer considered a criminal trespasser.

 In the US, five distinct legal requirements must be met by the squatter before an adverse possession claim can be made.
 The occupation must be: